PacktPublishing/Master-C-Sharp-And-SQL-By-Building-Applications/README.md

 # Master C# Sharp And SQL By Building Applications

-Source code for my Master C# And SQL By Building Applications course.
+All code contents used for the course called - Master C# And SQL By Building Applications.

+You can access the course at: [https://www.udemy.com/course/learn-csharp-by-building-applications/](https://www.udemy.com/course/master-c-sharp-and-sql-by-building-applications/)